-- Four (4) major papers, including a problem/solution research project,400 points - Six (6) discussion posts, with responses: 120 points - Ten (10) quizzes on readings or grammar: 100 points - At least four (4) Informal Writing assignments: 40 points - Other small 1 or 2-point assignments: 40 points.
+- Five (5) major papers, including a problem/solution research project: 500 points - Six (6) discussion posts, with responses: 120 points - Ten (10) quizzes on readings or grammar: 100 points - At least six (6) Informal Writing assignments: 60 points - Other small 1-5 -point assignments: 40-60 points.

-Formal Papers: (400 points)
+Formal Papers: (500 points)

-Four (4) formal papers, including one paper written in a short, timed, equivalent of an "in-class essay," will be required.
-You will be given 1.5 hours in a "quiz" window to accomplish this task.
-Your exam will also be a timed writing, that will appear in a quiz template, so that you can demonstrate the ability to write competently in a timed environment.
+Five (5) formal papers, including one paper written in a short, timed, equivalent of an "in-class essay," will be required.
+You will be given 1.5 hours in a "quiz" window to accomplish this timed writing.

 For all other essay assignments, a clear and compelling organization, sufficient and appropriate support for ideas or apt details, and the absence of grammatical or punctuation errors will be essential.
-These must be between 850 and 1200 words.
+These must be between 800 and 1200 words.
 (Do not go over the word count, please.
 Concise writing is often valued in our world!!)

-To understand the grading criteria for each of the major assignments, please consult the grading rubric for each assignment.
+\\\To understand the grading criteria for each of the major assignments, please consult the grading rubric for each assignment.

 - One (1) narrative paper (100 points) - One (1) thesis-driven paper analyzing a book, or substantial text, using at least one additional source (100 points) - One (1) report that solves a significant problem in the community around you and that shows competence in researching and integrating multiple sources into a document.
-You will need to present your ideas to the students in class via a downloaded video, or in a small group.
-Zoom event, or to me individually, if these other options become barriers.
-(140 points) - One (1) Final reflection (60 points)
+You will need to present your ideas to the students in class via a downloaded video, or in a small group Zoom event, or to me individually, if these other options become barriers.
+(140 points)

+- One additional persuasive writing assignment. - One (1) Final reflection/timed writing (60 points)

-Quizzes: (100 points)
+Quizzes: (100 points for all quizzes)

-To receive full credit for each quiz, you will need to complete by the deadline and answer the questions correctly.
+\\\To receive full credit for each quiz, you will need to complete by the deadline and answer the questions correctly.
 QUIZ DEADLINES STRICTLY ENFORCED.